claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 Support a set of famous framework (Angular, React, Flutter ecc...)
 ## Amazon API Gateway

-**Open API**: is a specification, defines a standard, language agnostic interface to RESTFUL api.
-Represented as either JSON or YAML.

 **Amazon API Gateway** is an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.
 API developers can create APIs that access AWS or other web services, as well as data stored in the **AWS Cloud**.
 ![[Pasted image 20241008142105.png]]